MetaMask/core/docs/contributing.md

          npmRegistryServer: "${METAMASK_NPM_REGISTRY:-https://registry.yarnpkg.com}"
      ```

      The `METAMASK_NPM_REGISTRY` environment variable lets you control which registry is used for `@metamask`-scoped packages.
-Set this environment variable to `https://npm.pkg.github.com` to enable preview builds, then unset it to disable them.
+Set this environment variable to `https://npm.pkg.github.com` to use preview builds.

-     For example, in Bash, this command will enable preview builds:
+     For example, in Bash you can set this variable when installing dependencies:

      ```bash
-     export METAMASK_NPM_REGISTRY=https://npm.pkg.github.com
+     METAMASK_NPM_REGISTRY=https://npm.pkg.github.com yarn install
-     ```

-     Then to disable them, run

-     ```bash
-     unset METAMASK_NPM_REGISTRY
      ```

      The `GITHUB_NPM_TOKEN` environment variable is where your token is set.
 This can be set the same way as for `METAMASK_NPM_REGISTRY`, or it can be set before each install command.